Fellowships & Grants

 e) capabilities and achievements of the applicant and the likelihood that the applicant will accomplish the proposed project;

-f) potential of a candidate to actively contribute to the life, priorities and mission of the Center by helping to fulfill its enhanced outreach goals.
+f) potential of a candidate to actively contribute to the life, priorities and mission of the Center by making expert research accessible to a broader audience.

 The Center welcomes in particular those projects that transcend narrow specialties and methodological issues of interest only within a specific academic discipline.
 Projects should involve fresh research-—in terms of both the overall field and the author’s previous work.
 It is essential that projects have relevance to public policy, and fellows should want, and be prepared, to interact with policymakers in Washington and with Wilson Center staff and other scholars who are working on similar issues.

-The Center accepts non-advocacy, policy-relevant, fellowship proposals that address key challenges of past, present and future issues confronting the United States and the world.
-Applicants should be aware that the work and priorities of the Center’s activities will be focused on its primary themes.
+The Center accepts policy-relevant, non-advocacy fellowship proposals that address key challenges confronting the United States and the world.
+Priority will be given to proposals which align with the programmatic work of the Center.
 Within this framework, the Wilson Center supports projects that intersect with contemporary policy issues and provide the historical and/or cultural context for some of today’s significant public policy debates.

 The Center's "scholars in residence" are so in both name and practice.
-Fellows are expected to work from their offices at the Center and to participate in appropriate meetings organized by the Center.
+Fellows are expected to be present at the Center and work from their assigned work space on most business days and to participate in appropriate meetings organized by the Center.
 Fellows are also expected to present their research at internal Work-in-Progress seminars, and to attend the Work-in-Progress presentations given by their colleagues.
-In addition, fellows are encouraged to make a more formal presentation to the public such as a colloquium, seminar, workshop, or other form of meeting.
+In addition, fellows are encouraged to offer a presentation of their work publicly, where possible, and/or participate in other Center programming.
 The Center expects all fellows to seek ways to share their expertise with the Washington policy community.
 The form of such interaction could range from a deep background briefing for an executive branch agency to an informal roundtable discussion with members of Congress and their staffs.

 Each fellow is assigned a furnished office available to him or her every day around the clock.
 The Center is located in the heart of Washington, D.C., and includes conference rooms, a reference library, and a dining room.
 The building is a smoke-free environment.
 The Wilson Center Library provides loan privileges with the Library of Congress and access to digital resources, its book and journal collections, and to university and special libraries in the area, and other research facilities.
 Windows-based personal computers are provided, and each fellow is offered a part-time research assistant.
 Although fellows are responsible for locating their own housing in the Washington, D.C. area, the Center provides written materials to help facilitate the search process.